 Contact the manufacturer directly

 Reaching out to a manufacturer of interest directly can remove the costs associated with the distributor as a middleman.
 If your business is too small for their minimum order, ask about their established wholesale distribution channels.
 Wholesale distributors may be able to sell your business a smaller minimum order at a higher price per item.
-Keep in mind, the fewer people involved in your purchase, the larger your profit margins will be.
+Keep in mind, the fewer people involved in your wholesale distribution purchase, the larger your profit margins will be.

 When you reach out, make sure to ask any questions about where materials are sourced, and about their ethical and sustainable background.
-Consumers are more involved in their purchases, so look to wholesale partners to give you an extra layer of credibility in the eyes of consumers.
+Consumers are more involved in their purchases, so look to wholesale distribution partners to give you an extra layer of credibility in the eyes of consumers.

 - Minimum order requirements